antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

 ###### **Photo ©** [**Rebecca Cairns on Unsplash**]

-<span style="font-weight: 400;">Expats looking for the ideal beach holiday abroad should look no further than Koh Samui.
+Expats looking for the ideal beach holiday abroad should look no further than Koh Samui.
 This wonderful island boasts lots of fun and relaxing activities for everyone.
 It&#8217;s surrounded by beautiful beaches, including Mae Nam, Chaweng, and Lamai.
 Luxury-seeking travellers can enjoy the many excellent golf courses, top-class resorts, and high-class spas.
-Things to do include windsurfing, scuba diving, golfing, land tours, etc.</span>
+Things to do include windsurfing, scuba diving, golfing, land tours, etc.

 ## **Chiang Rai**

 ###### <img  src="/img/uploads/2019/04/rob-king-1443281-unsplash-1024x769.jpg" alt="" width="1024" height="769" srcset="/img/uploads/2019/04/rob-king-1443281-unsplash-1024x769.jpg 1024w, /img/uploads/2019/04/rob-king-1443281-unsplash-300x225.jpg 300w, /img/uploads/2019/04/rob-king-1443281-unsplash-768x577.jpg 768w, /img/uploads/2019/04/rob-king-1443281-unsplash-1150x863.jpg 1150w, /img/uploads/2019/04/rob-king-1443281-unsplash.jpg 1400w" sizes="(max-width: 1024px) 100vw, 1024px" />

-###### _<span style="font-weight: 400;">deity statue photography</span>_ **&#8211; Photo ©** [**Rob King on Unsplash**]
+###### _deity statue photography_ **&#8211; Photo ©** [**Rob King on Unsplash**]

-<span style="font-weight: 400;">This city is surrounded by mountains, offering a more quaint and laid-back feel.
-You&#8217;ll not find adult distractions like nightclubs here, making it the ideal destination for those looking to get some peace and solitude. </span>
+This city is surrounded by mountains, offering a more quaint and laid-back feel.
+You&#8217;ll not find adult distractions like nightclubs here, making it the ideal destination for those looking to get some peace and solitude.

-<span style="font-weight: 400;">Popular sites include the statue of Guan Yin, Mae Fah Luang Garden, Baandam Museum (the black house), Wat Rong Khun (the white temple), Night Bazaar eating and shopping, etc. Chiang Rai offers you a place to stroll, think, observe, and enjoy.</span>
+Popular sites include the statue of Guan Yin, Mae Fah Luang Garden, Baandam Museum (the black house), Wat Rong Khun (the white temple), Night Bazaar eating and shopping, etc. Chiang Rai offers you a place to stroll, think, observe, and enjoy.

 ## **Kanchanaburi**